trietpsu29/landing-page/README.md

 # 🌐 Landing page

-This is the second project from [The Odin Project](https://github.com/TheOdinProject) curriculum — a simple landing page designed to practice layout and styling with HTML and CSS
+This is the second project from [The Odin Project](https://github.com/TheOdinProject) curriculum — a basic landing page.
 ## ✨ Preview

 ![Homepage](demo.png)